Skip to content

 Add App with Correct TEAMID

-Now click on the Add Apps button or the + sign if you have other apps in the store.
+Now click on the Add Apps button or the ➕ (plus sign) if you have other apps in the App Store.

-Follow the First Time: Create Loop App in App Store Connect directions with these additions:
+Follow the Configure to Use Browser: Create Loop App in App Store Connect directions with these additions:

 • You must come up with a new name for your Loop App

-• Triple check that the Bundle ID you choose is for Loop and has your TEAMID embedded, it should look like: com.TEAMID.loopkit.Loop
+• Triple-check that the Bundle ID you choose is for Loop and contains your TEAMID, it should look like: com.TEAMID.loopkit.Loop

 • You must come up with a new SKU for your Loop App (try 1234, if you used 123 before)